yuloh/yuloh.github.io/_posts/2016-02-19-why-you-should-be-using-annotations.md

 ---
 layout: post
-title: Why you should be using annotations
+title: Why you should be using annotations (with Doctrine)
 ---

 # Introduction